DXUR: History

 In 2013, Viva South acquired the franchise of Ultimate Entertainment Inc., prompting Mango Radio to move its broadcasts online.
 In January 2015, the station went back on air as Oomph Radio with a CHR/Top 40 format.
 It was manned by jocks, most of them who used to work with the defunct Mix FM.
 In June 2016, the station rebranded back to UR97 and added 70s, 80s and 90s to its playlist, despite retaining its format.
 However, the following month, Oomph Radio returned on air.
 In February 2017, the Oomph Radio brand was retired once again due to management decision.

-On May 1, 2017, the station was relaunched as Halo Halo, the first and only FM station in each city playing only Original Pilipino Music.
+On May 1, 2017, the station was relaunched as Halo Halo Radio, the first and only FM station in each city playing only Original Pilipino Music.